Loading Events

 What We’ll Explore

-In this mini-symposium facilitated by community philosopher Marisa Diaz-Waian we’ll talk with guest panelists and authors Christopher Preston & Robert Frideman about growth policy and development, wildlife, and the environment.
-The symposium will be structured in a way that allows ample time for community Q & A, as well as an opportunity to mingle with the authors/scholars after the community conversation.
+In this mini-symposium facilitated by community philosopher Marisa Diaz-Waian we’ll talk with guest panelists and authors Christopher Preston & Robert Frodeman about growth policy and development, wildlife, and the environment.
+The symposium is in collaboration with the Lewis & Clark Library (as part of their NEA Big Reads grant programming), and will be structured in a way that allows ample time for community Q & A, as well as an opportunity to mingle with the authors/scholars after the community conversation.

 When